awsdocs/aws-systems-manager-user-guide/doc_source/application-manager-getting-started.md

 # Getting started with Systems Manager Application Manager<a name="application-manager-getting-started"></a>

-Use the information in this section to help you set up and configure Application Manager to display operations information from different AWS services and AWS Systems Manager capabilities\.
+Use the information in this section to help you set up and configure AWS Systems Manager Application Manager to display operations information from different AWS services and AWS Systems Manager capabilities\.
 This section also includes information about adding applications to Application Manager\.

 **Topics**
 + [Setting up related services](application-manager-getting-started-related-services.md)